 PGP / GNUPG (symmetric)

-Sometimes, the need of having a correctly configured GPG system with the necessary private key is not convenient or possible (like, say, you must decrypt the package in a computer that is not your own).
+Sometimes, the need of having a correctly configured GPG system with the necessary secret key is not convenient or possible (like, say, you must decrypt the package in a computer that is not your own).
 For this case it's easier to use classical, symmetric encryption key when encrypting the data.

 This is done by typing